 Michael A. Lapuente, DO

-Research shows that nighttime allergies significantly impact sleep quality:
+Research shows that allergies significantly impact sleep quality and daily life:

 • 74% of allergy sufferers wake up during the night due to symptoms